Understanding the Speech Evaluation Process in Schools

-One of the most important aspects of my job as a speech language pathologist is caregiver education.
-It is easy for professionals to take for granted understanding of acronyms, evaluation timelines, and criteria for qualification of speech services.
+One of the most important aspects of my job as a speech-language pathologist is caregiver education.
+Understanding the speech evaluation process is crucial for qualifying for speech therapy services in the school system.
+It is easy for professionals to take for granted the understanding of acronyms, evaluation timelines, and criteria for qualification of speech services.
 So, I thought I would take a moment to walk you through the eligibility process as it pertains to both the public and private school settings here in Illinois, while defining some key terminology along the way.

 Some public-school districts may have either your child’s teacher or school speech pathologist contact you to consent to a screening.
 Parents may express concerns at conferences.
 In IL private schools, parent consent via email or phone is required for speech and language screenings.